ktor-doc-jp/ktor-doc-jp/quickstart/guides/api.md

 ## Grouping routes together

-Now we have two separate routes that share the path (but not the verb) and we don't want to repeat ourselves.
+Now we have two separate routes that share the path (but not the method) and we don't want to repeat ourselves.

 We can group routes with the same prefix, using the `route(path) { }` block.
-For each HTTP verb, there is an overload without the route path argument that we can use at routing leaf nodes:
+For each HTTP method, there is an overload without the route path argument that we can use at routing leaf nodes:

 ```kotlin